azhang496/FRAC/README.md

-To execute your FRAC program, simply run (in the frac directory):
+To execute your FRAC program, simply run (in the FRAC directory):

   `make`
   `./run.sh <your_file.frac>`

-To just compile your FRAC program into a C program, simply run (in the frac directory):
+To just compile your FRAC program into a C program, simply run (in the FRAC directory):

   `./frac <your_file.frac>`